|

 The "petition" also refers to the request by the petitioning

-to issue a writ.
-The petition sets forth the factual and legal circumstances
+court to issue a writ.
+The petition sets forth the factual and

-for which writ relief is an appropriate remedy and why remedies
+legal circumstances for which writ relief is an appropriate remedy

 Plain Error

-(3) that affects the defendants' substantial rights; and (4) that
+plain; (3) that affects the defendants' substantial rights; and

-seriously affects the fairness, integrity, or public reputation
+(4) that seriously affects the fairness, integrity, or public

 Pleadings